 Why art therapy and child life therapy?

 Art can be a way for people to express themselves when there are no words to express how they are feeling.
 Some people may find that art therapy may be more helpful to them than traditional talk therapy.
-This can be especially true for toddlers, children, and adolescents since art can be a natural language for young people.
+This can be especially true for children and teens since art can be a natural language for young people.
 However, even young and older adults can find that processing emotions through art making can be extremely helpful, especially if they find that talking a lot about a problem feels too overwhelming in the beginning of therapy.
 Art making can also be enjoyable and pleasurable and this can benefit those who are seeking therapy.

 Child life therapy helps young people prepare for and process medical experiences and conditions through expressive activities, medical play and healthcare education.
 Through preparation, self-expression and education child life therapy can help reduce stress and anxiety around medical challenges.